atadataco/dagster-snowflake-local-quickstart/README.md

     <img height="500" src="https://raw.githubusercontent.com/dagster-io/dagster/master/docs/next/public/images/quickstarts/basic/step-1-2-materialize-all.png" />
 </p>

-Click **Materialize all** to kick off a Dagster run which will pull info from the external APIs and move the data through assets.
+Click **Materialize all** to kick off a Dagster run to pull info from the external APIs and move the data through assets.

 As you iterate, some assets may become outdated.
-To refresh them, you can select a subset of assets to run instead of re-running the entire pipeline.
+To refresh them, you can select a subset of assets instead of re-running the entire pipeline.
 This allows us to avoid unnecessary re-runs of expensive computations, only re-materializing the assets that need to be updated.
-If assets take a long time to run or interact with APIs with restrictive rate limits, selectively re-materializing assets will come in handy.
+If assets take a long time to run or interact with APIs with restrictive rate limits, selectively re-materializing assets will be useful.

 <p align="center">
     <img height="500" src="https://raw.githubusercontent.com/dagster-io/dagster/master/docs/next/public/images/quickstarts/basic/step-1-3-view-run.png" />
 </p>

-You'll see an indicator pop up with the launched run ID.
-Click **View** to monitor the run in real-time.
+You'll see an indicator with the launched run ID.
+Click **View** to monitor the run in real time.
 This will open a new tab in your browser:

 <p align="center">
     <img height="500" src="https://raw.githubusercontent.com/dagster-io/dagster/master/docs/next/public/images/quickstarts/basic/step-1-4-compute-logs.png" />